 If to look for a way, one out of many, to describe Yoga, it seems to follow some natural inner order, physically and mentally.

-The work of the Yogi is entirely concerned with the study of the inner dimension of man.
+The work of the Yogi is entirely concerned with the study of the inner dimension of man, body and mind,

 It’s a world of discoveries in matter and spirit based on direct experience and only direct experience